 Once benefits for each of the alternatives are calculated, they will be compared to the costs of implementing the alternative.
 Dividing the benefits of an alternative by the costs of the alternative yields a Benefit-to-Cost Ratio (B/C Ratio).
+This ratio must be greater than 1.0 in order for the alternative to be justified and implementable (i.e. the benefits must be greater than the costs).
 The federally preferred plan (NED - National Economic Development Plan) is the plan that maximizes net benefits.
 Net benefits are determined by subtracting the cost of any given alternative from the benefits of that alternative (Benefits - Costs = Net Benefits).